Holiday traditions

 Happy Halloween!

-“There is a child in every one of us who is still a trick-or-treater looking for a brightly-lit front porch.” ~Robert Brault The practice of trick-or-treating actually began a few hundred years ago in Europe as an All Souls’ Day (Nov.
+“There is a child in every one of us who is still a trick-or-treater looking for a brightly-lit front porch.” ~Robert Brault The practice of trick-or-treating began a few hundred years ago in Europe as an All Souls’ Day (Nov.
 2) tradition.
-The less fortunate would visit the homes of wealthier families and receive pastries known as “soul cakes” in exchange for a promise to pray for the souls of the homeowners’ deceased relatives.
-The tradition was called souling and was later adopted by children.
-In Scotland and Ireland — where many of today’s Halloween traditions began — children and young adults disguised themselves in costumes and asked for small…
+The less fortunate visited the homes of wealthier families and received pastries known as “soul cakes.”
+This was done in exchange for a promise to pray for the souls of the homeowners’ deceased relatives.
+In Scotland and Ireland — where many of today’s Halloween traditions began — children and young adults disguised themselves in costumes and asked for small gifts from neighboring households.
+Wearing costumes was referred to as…

-• Christmas, grandparenting, Holiday traditions, Home & Family
+• Christmas, Holiday traditions, Oakland Press columns

-• Christmas, Friendship and relationship advice, Generosity, Holiday traditions
+• Christmas, Community spirit, Holiday traditions